jdittrich/userNeedResearchBook/text/01_introduction.md

 This book is about methods for understanding people you design for and about communicating what you learned.
 The methods used for this are interviews, observation and structuring the data into meaningful patterns.
 This is sometimes called _design ethnography_.
 In such research, you directly engage with people and data you analyze is language- or image-based.
 This means you use _qualitative methods_.

 There are also research methods that use number-based data and focus on testing hypothesis using measurements and statistical analysis.
 These are often referred to as _quantitative methods_.
-A typical example for quantitative research is A/B testing:  A/B testing compares two versions of an interface by measuring which of the versions performs better in a certain metrics, e.g. how many people clicked the “buy”-button.
+A typical example for quantitative research is A/B testing:  A/B testing compares two versions of an interface by measuring which of the versions performs better in a certain metrics e.g., how many people clicked the “buy”-button.

 >_Note:_ Other research methods
 >
 > Maybe this book is not what you are interested in.
-Maybe you rather want to learn about quantitative research using measurements and statistics.
+Perhaps you rather want to learn about quantitative research using measurements and statistics.
 In this case, I recommend getting Jeff Sauro and James R. Lewis’ book [“Quantifying the User Experience”]( http://www.worldcat.org/oclc/957731269).
 If you then crave yet more math and complex methods, try Andy Field’s [“Discovering Statistics”](http://www.worldcat.org/oclc/1290244477) and his [“How to Design and Report Experiments”](http://www.worldcat.org/oclc/961100072).
 >
 > If you are undecided whether you want to use qualitative or quantitative methods or just wonder what research methods exist, you can get an excellent overview and introduction to several methods with Erica Hall’s brief [“Just Enough Research”](http://www.worldcat.org/oclc/1256408019) or Goodman, Kuniavsky and Moed’s [“Observing the User Experience”](http://www.worldcat.org/oclc/1194531136)